Oral Cancer Screenings – San Antonio, TX

 What Happens During an Oral Cancer Screening?

 Our team uses the VELScope oral cancer screening tool.
 This unique light device allows us to take a closer look at concerning areas of the tissue to help us determine whether or not a patient has oral cancer.
-Compared with visual and manual examination alone, the VELScope system can significantly increase our ability to accurately diagnose oral cancer in the earliest stages.
+Compared with visual and manual examination alone, the VELScope system can significantly increase our ability to accurately diagnose oral cancer in its first stages.

 How Often Should I Get Screened?